MidnightBSD/mport/README.md

 MPORT_VQUIET, MPORT_VNORMAL, MPORT_VVERBOSE

 There's also the new mport_verbosity function which translates quiet and verbose flags into the right value.

+The last version that works with MidnightBSD 2.x is mport 2.6.5.

 ## Using mport